Nooksack Giant

 The Nooksack Giant was a superlative Coast Douglas-fir (Pseudotsuga menziesii var. menziesii) that grew at Loop's Ranch (now Alpenglow Farm) in Maple Falls in Washington State.
 It was felled in early 1896 on the Alfred Bruce Loop Homestead with a crosscut saw by a team of men at the North Fork of the Nooksack river.
-The tree was measured with a tape after felling at 465 feet in length, 33 ft 11 in (10.3 m) in circumference, or nearly 11 ft (3.35 m) in diameter at the base, and measured 220 feet (67 m) to the first limb.
+The tree was measured with a tape after felling at 465 ft in length, 33 ft 11 in (10.3 m) in circumference, or nearly 11 ft in diameter at the base, and measured 220 ft to the first limb.
 Ring count showed this tree to be 480 years old.
 A cross section of the tree was displayed on the corner of Railroad Avenue and Holly Street in New Whatcom (now Bellingham) with a wooden placard nailed to it noting the particulars of the tree.
 Several photographs and photo engravings were taken of the tree's cross section while it was displayed for several years after its cutting, which are on file in the Whatcom County Museum, and in digitally archived news reports and lumber journals.
-The history of this largely forgotten tree gained a modern resurgence with its re-discovery in digital archives in 2009 by Micah Ewers, an amateur big-tree researcher who had found references to it and 100 other historical Douglas-fir trees in Puget Sound reportedly over 300-400 ft tall in the 1890s-1920s.
+The history of this largely forgotten tree gained a modern resurgence with its re-discovery in digital archives in 2009 by Micah Ewers, an amateur big-tree researcher who had found references to it and 100 other historical Douglas-fir trees in Puget Sound reportedly over 350 to 400 feet (110 to 120 m) tall in the 1890s-1920s.
 Seattle Times Columnist Ron C. Judd dubbed the tree the "Nooksack Giant" in his 2011 article, where he interviewed both Ewers and Bill Devine, current owner of the Alfred Loop Homestead.

-The height of 465 feet would make the Nooksack Giant easily the tallest tree ever reliably recorded on the planet.
-Anecdotal reports do exist of other Douglas fir and mountain ash trees reaching 400 to 500 feet (122 to 152 m), such as the 435 ft (133 m) "Ferguson Tree," a Eucalyptus regnans of the Watt's river, Australia in 1872, or the 415 ft (126 m) Lynn Valley Tree, a Douglas fir felled in 1902.
+The height of 465 ft would make the Nooksack Giant easily the tallest tree ever reliably recorded on the planet.
+Anecdotal reports do exist of other Douglas fir and mountain ash trees reaching 400 to 500 feet (122 to 152 m), such as the 435 ft "Ferguson Tree," a Eucalyptus regnans of the Watt's river, Australia in 1872, or the 415 ft Lynn Valley Tree, a Douglas fir felled in 1902.
 They are often dismissed as unreliable; however, some are considered plausible and even well documented.
-One such example is the historic "Mineral Tree," a 393 ft (120 m) Douglas fir.
+One such example is the historic "Mineral Tree," a 393 ft Douglas fir.